-- Our audit firm and our network have not performed any prohibited services and our audit firm has remained independent from the group during the performance of our mandate. - The fees for the additional non-audit services compatible with the statutory audit, as defined in article 134 of the Companies Code, have been properly disclosed and disaggregated in the notes to the consolidated financial statements.
+- We did not perform any services that are incompatible with the statutory audit of the consolidated financial statements and remained independent from the group during the performance of our mandate. - The fees for the non-audit services compatible with the statutory audit of the consolidated financial statements as defined in article 134 of the Companies Code have been properly disclosed and disaggregated in the disclosures to the consolidated financial statements.